lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-LastFrag title='Detailed Header Format for the All-1 SCHC Fragment'}

+Profiles MUST ensure that
+an All-1 SCHC Fragment message is distinguishable by size,
+even in the presence of padding,
-The All-1 SCHC Fragment message MUST be distinguishable by size from a SCHC Sender-Abort message (see {{SenderAbort}}) that has the same T, M and N values, even in the presence of padding.
+from a SCHC Sender-Abort message (see {{SenderAbort}}) with the same Rule ID value and with the same T, M and N values.
 This condition is met if the RCS is present and is at least the size of an L2 Word,
 or if the Payload is present and at least the size an L2 Word.
 This condition is also met if the SCHC Sender-Abort Header is a multiple of L2 Words.